 1. Any employee desiring to attend a meeting, conference, convention, or otherwise incurring expenses on official Employer business shall make advance written application by use of a purchase order and Travel Request Form with program information and submit the same to the Employer for approval.

-2. After returning from any meeting, conference, convention, or other official Employer function wherein reimbursable expenses have been incurred, an employee shall submit a Travel Expense Report along with a copy of the previously approved purchase order and all original receipts and other documentation to the Employer for forwarding to the Finance Office for approval.
-The report shall be reviewed by the Finance Office and either approved for reimbursement or returned to the employee for adjustment or further documentation.
-Once the report has been approved by the Finance Office, the Finance Office will process the report for payment.
+2. After returning from any meeting, conference, convention, or other official Employer function wherein reimbursable expenses have been incurred, an employee shall submit a Travel Expense Report along with a copy of the previously approved purchase order and all original receipts and other documentation to the Employer for forwarding to the Auditor’s Office for approval.
+The report shall be reviewed by the Auditor’s Office and either approved for reimbursement or returned to the employee for adjustment or further documentation.
+Once the report has been approved by the Auditor’s Office, the Auditor’s Office will process the report for payment.

 USE OF EMPLOYER-OWNED VEHICLES OR PERSONAL SECTION 6.02